Ghuta

-Ghouta (غُوطَةُ دِمَشْقَ / ALA-LC: Ḡūṭat Dimašq) is a countryside and suburban area in southwestern Syria that surrounds the city of Damascus along its eastern and southern rim.
+Ghouta (غُوطَةُ دِمَشْقَ / ALA-LC: Ḡūṭat Dimašq) is a countryside area in southwestern Syria that surrounds the city of Damascus along its eastern and southern rim.

 Name

-Ghouta is the Arabic term (ghuta) for 'garden'.
+Ghouta is an Arabic term (ghuta) for 'garden'.

 Geography

 The Ghouta is an oasis formed by the Barada River, as its waters flow east of Mount Qasioun, and its seven tributaries.
 It surrounds the city of Damascus.
 To the east and south of the Ghouta lies the Marj plain, which forms a narrow belt of fields, and south of that lies the Hauran plain.
 The Barada River Valley borders the Ghouta to the northeast.
 The area north of the Ghouta is less fertile and eventually desolate hill country.
 To the west of the region is the Anti-Lebanon Mountains.

 The Ghouta is historically the most celebrated 'green zone' (a verdant, fertile area around an urban center) in the Levant, according to the historian Beshara Doumani.
 He also notes that its fame in this regard persists, despite the significant loss of its planted areas to the development of suburban sprawl, extensive highways, and the effects of the Syrian Civil War.
 It was historically characterized by farming villages, vast gardens, orchards, and vineyards, which stretched up to 10 km from the limits of the Old City of Damascus.
 The lands of the Ghouta were fed by irrigation.
 These factors distinguished it from the rain-dependent, mainly grain-growing Marj.